iTaysonLab/kSteam/README.md

     // Steam Protobuf definitions compiled to Wire Kotlin.
 Not required to include if you include the core. implementation("bruhcollective.itaysonlab.ksteam:proto-common:$VERSION")

-    // A full-blown client based on kSteam core that provides user-friendly access to Steam API with active caching.
-    // Requires a platform with AndroidX Embedded SQLite driver support, which will be included as well. implementation("bruhcollective.itaysonlab.ksteam:extension-client:$VERSION")

     // Experimental kotlinx.serialization VDF module
     implementation("bruhcollective.itaysonlab:kotlinx-vdf-android:$VERSION")